dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.34 - Scene or object3d shake example](/2021/05/06/threejs-examples-scene-shake/)

 The Scene object is also based on the Object3d class just like that of mesh objects, groups, and cameras.
 So just like any other object3d based object it was a position property that stores an instance of Vector3, and a rotation property that stores and instance of the Euler class.
 In other words, simply put, a whole scene object can be moved and rotated just like any other.
+This project is then a module where I explore this a little by making a kind of screen shake module that will move the whole scene object around in world space.

 The main difference between many other objects is that typically a scene object does not have any parent object.
 So when it is positioned and rotated it is done so in relation to what is often referred to as world space.
-This project is then a module where I export this a little by making a kind of screen shake module that will move the whole scene object around in world space.
+One thing that I want to do then is to make sure that I do not add the camera to the scene as this will result in the camera being relative to the scene object rather than world space and I will not have a shake effect.
+There are ways of addressing that though by making use of things like the get world position method of the object3d class.

 ### [ 2.35 - Video sequence hooks ](/2022/05/12/threejs-examples-sequence-hooks/)